Table of contents

 The real choice is between:

 DevOps is about optimizing how you ship.
 DevSecOps is about ensuring what you ship is secure by design, without breaking your release cadence.
 Teams that want to balance speed with long-term reliability often need a structured approach to standardizing delivery, security, and infrastructure practices.
-If you are evaluating where your current setup stands, exploring DevOps consulting services can help define a practical roadmap that aligns delivery velocity with security maturity.
+If you want a practical, stage-based recommendation, our DevOps consulting services can help you assess your current delivery maturity, identify where security should be automated inside CI/CD, and create a phased plan to evolve from DevOps to DevSecOps without slowing releases.

 Decision Matrix